Investigating Agency of LLMs in Human-AI Collaboration Tasks: Agency: Background and Definition

 \section{Agency: Background and Definition}

 Social cognitive theory defines Agency as one's capability to influence the course of events through one's actions.
 The theory argues that people are proactive and self-regulating agents who actively strive to shape their environment, rather than simply being passive responders to external stimuli \cite{bandura1989human,bandura2001social,code2020agency}.
-Here, we ask: \textit{Can dialogue systems be active contributors to their environment?
-Can they be imbued with such Agency and if so, how?}
+Here, we ask: \textit{Can LLMs be active contributors to their environment?
+How can they operate with Agency?}

-Sociologists define Agency in terms of \textit{freedom} and \textit{free will} -- the power one possesses to act freely on one's own will \cite{kant1951critique,locke1978two,emirbayer1998agency}.
-We note that a focus on AI with complete ``free will'' could result in unintended negative outcomes that may be undesirable and potentially disruptive.
-We instead focus on how AI systems may \textit{express} Agency through dialogue and how this Agency may be \textit{shared} when interacting with humans.
+Agency is commonly defined in terms of \textit{freedom} and \textit{free will} \cite{kant1951critique,locke1978two,emirbayer1998agency}.A focus on AI with complete ``free will'' might result in unintended outcomes that may be undesirable and potentially disruptive.
+We focus on how AI systems may \textit{express} Agency through dialogue and how this Agency may be \textit{shared} when interacting with humans.

 Agency can take different forms depending on the context and environment -- \textit{Individual}, \textit{Proxy}, or \textit{Shared} \cite{bandura2000exercise}.
 Individual Agency involves acting independently on one's own.
 Proxy Agency involves acting on behalf of someone else.
 Shared Agency involves multiple individuals working together jointly towards a common goal.
-Here, we focus on Shared Agency b/w humans and AI and develop methods to \textit{measure} and \textit{control} Agency of AI vis-a-vis humans.
+Here, we focus on Shared Agency between humans and AI and develop methods to \textit{measure} and \textit{control} Agency of AI vis-a-vis humans.